opencasestudies/website-ocs-source/content/authors/qmeng/_index.md

 bio = " "

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email = "kwang63@jhu.edu"
+email = "qmeng11@jhmi.edu"

 # List (academic) interests or hobbies#interests = [ "Genomics", "Non-coding RNA", "Gene Expression", "R programming", "Biostatistics", "Visualization", "Education" ]

 # Organizational groups that you belong to (for People widget)
 # Set this to [] or comment out if you are not using People widget.
-user_groups = ["OCS Alumni"]
+user_groups = ["Research Assistants"]

 # List qualifications (such as academic degrees)

 [[education.courses]]
-  course = "Master's of Science and Engineering - MSE, Applied Mathematics and Statistics" institution = " The Johns Hopkins University" year = 2019
+  course = "Bachelor's Degree in Mathematics" institution = "University of Nevada, Reno" year = 2019

 [[education.courses]]
-  course = "Bachelor's Degree in Applied Mathematics" institution = "China University of Mining and Technology" year = 2018
+  course = "Bachelor's Degree in Neuroscience" institution = "University of Nevada, Reno" year = 2019

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons